Implementing a decision tree data type for text classification.

 - Prunes this tree to the given

 depth.
-Each pruned subtree is replaced with a new node with the subtree’s majority label.
+Each pruned subtree is replaced with a new node representing the subtree’s majority label.
+For example, pruning the above decision tree to depth 1 would result in the following structure.

 TextClassifier.
 The most useful methods are described below.